Associate Professor and Director of Introductory Composition

 309-259-0328 ~ email@example.com ~ @cbdilger

 I study and teach writing transfer, networks, and programs using mixed empirical methods.
-I'm starting my fourth year at Purdue University after eleven years at Western Illinois University in Macomb, Illinois.
+I'm finishing my fourth year at Purdue University after eleven years at Western Illinois University in Macomb, Illinois.

 I have two central research projects.
 First, a collaborative longitudinal study of writing transfer, with sixteen student and fourteen faculty participants from a regional state comprehensive university.
 My collaborator Neil Baird and I are writing up our findings as a series of articles: